JonathanAllisson/nike-fake-shopping/README.md

 $ git clone <https://github.com/JonathanAllisson/nike-fake-shopping>

 # Acesse a pasta do projeto no terminal/cmd
-# Vá para a pasta server
+# Vá para a pasta do projeto
 # Instale as dependências
 $ npm install ou yarn